 EPA’s revisions update existing requirements and extend certain requirements to equipment containing non-ozone-depleting substances such as hydrofluorocarbons (HFCs).
 Even though HFC’s are often used as replacements for ozone-depleting refrigerants, they are considered a significant contributor to climate change due to their high global warming potential.

 The EPA’s revisions are part of a larger strategy to reduce Greenhouse Gas (GHG) emissions in response to President Obama’s Climate Action Plan.
 The final rule also includes more stringent leak detection and repair requirements, new recordkeeping requirements and other changes intended to streamline the program and improve compliance.

-Join us on February 22 for a rebroadcast of a widely popular webinar featuring William Underwood, a seasoned environmental and natural resource lawyer, who will discuss the final rule’s requirements and the measures your facility should take to ensure compliance.
+Use this widely popular on-demand webinar featuring William Underwood, a seasoned environmental and natural resource lawyer, who will discuss the final rule’s requirements and the measures your facility should take to ensure compliance.